vanelsberg/APKautobuild/README.md

     **Use at you own risk.
 Resulting .APK files are not fully tested!**

-# Android Studio autobuild
+# Android Studio APK autobuild

-Docker automatic builder for AndroidAPS
+Docker automatic builder for Android APK's

-With AAPS autobuild you can build .APK installer files on any system supporting Docker.
+With APKautobuild you can build .APK installer files on any system supporting Docker.
 No need to install Android Studio or SDK's.
 Docker is supported for multiple platforms:

     * Linux
     * Windows